tim-mcdonnell/ncaa-prediction-model/MILESTONES.md

 This document tracks the key milestones for the NCAA Basketball Prediction Model project.

+> **Note**: Detailed milestone documentation is available in the MkDocs site.
+After pushing changes to the main branch, the documentation will be automatically deployed to GitHub Pages.

 ## Milestone 1: Data Collection and Storage
 **Status**: 🔄 In Progress